coreybutler/shortbus/README.md

 # Shortbus

 Shortbus is a lightweight flow control module that works like a mini event bus + serial/parallel processor.
+It makes for a great task runner.

 Install via `npm install shortbus`.